 Many of the rooms above may be reserved ahead of time.
 They include rooms: 204, 207, 211, 212, 213, 216, 217, 218, 219, 239 241—Group Computer Room, and 248.
 To learn more about making or to make a reservation, please visit the Hazy Library’s Online Room Reservation.

 The Testing Center & Open Computing Lab (Room 232) is the campus Testing Center and has computers to develop video and multimedia projects.
 The lab is open to all students, staff and faculty for general computing as well as video, audio or photo editing or production needs when the Testing Center is not open.
 When the Testing Center is open, please check with the Testing Administrator for availability.
 More information on the Testing Center is available in ERNIE.

 Research Instruction Room

-Open tables and comfortable soft seating are available throughout the building for individual reading and study and for groups working together.
+Open tables and comfortable soft seating are available throughout the building for individual reading and study and for small groups working together.
 Panoramic views of the mountains and horizons provide a light airy environment.